storycraft/mcslib/README.md

 Functions can receive arguments and return a value.
 Size of the stack frame is calculated on compile time.

 They uses mcslib's ABI.
-It's not compatible with datapack function's arguments and return value.
+It's not compatible with minecraft function's arguments and return value.

-Exported functions are compatible with datapack function.
-However compiler can create compatible function if you export them.
+Compiler will creates compatible function if you export them.

 ### control flow statements
 `if`, `while`, `loop` statements are supported.